garden-labs/garden-labs-program-library/util/docs/pages/holder-metadata/holder-metadata-plugin.md

-# Holder Metadata Program
+# Holder Metadata Plugin

-Now that we have the Field Authority Interface, our Holder Metadata Program has very little it needs to do.
-The Field Authority Interface assigns the Holder Metadata Program's PDA as a field authority, and the Holder Metadata Program implements one instruction to check that the sender is indeed a token holder before updating the field:
+Now that we have the Field Authority Interface, our Holder Metadata Plugin has very little it needs to do.
+The Field Authority Interface assigns the plugin's PDA as a field authority, and the plugin implements one instruction to check that the sender is indeed a token holder before updating the field:

 ```
 pub fn handle_update_holder_field(